On the Role of VP3-PI3P Interaction in Birnavirus Endosomal Membrane Targeting

 Abstract

-Birnaviruses form a distinct class of double-stranded RNA (dsRNA) viruses characterized by the absence of a transcription-competent inner core particle.
-The early endosomes (EE) of cells infected with the infectious bursal disease virus (IBDV) - a prototypical birnavirus and an important avian pathogen - constitute a platform for viral replication.
-Here, we study the mechanism of birnaviral hijacking of EE membranes for this process.
-We demonstrate that the viral protein 3 (VP3) specifically binds to phosphatidylinositol-3-phosphate (PI3P) present in EE membranes.
-We identify the domain of VP3 involved in PI3P-binding and its role in viral replication.
-Finally, our molecular simulations results unveil a two-stage modular mechanism for VP3 association with EE.
-Firstly, the carboxy-terminal region of VP3 adsorbs to the membrane via non-specific electrostatic interactions.
-Then, in the second stage, the VP3 core seals the membrane engagement by specifically binding PI3P through its P2 domain, additionally promoting PI3P accumulation.
+Birnaviruses are a group of double-stranded RNA (dsRNA) viruses infecting birds, fish and insects.
+Early endosomes (EE) constitute the platform for viral replication.
+Here, we study the mechanism of birnaviral targeting of EE membranes.
+Using the Infectious Bursal Disease Virus (IBDV) as a model, we validate that the viral protein 3 (VP3) binds to phosphatidylinositol-3-phosphate (PI3P) present in EE membranes.
+We identify the domain of VP3 involved in PI3P-binding, named P2 and localized in the core of VP3, and establish the critical role of the arginine at position 200 (R200), conserved among all known birnaviruses.
+Mutating R200abolishes viral replication.
+Moreover, we propose a two-stage modular mechanism for VP3 association with EE.
+Firstly, the carboxy-terminal region of VP3 adsorbs on the membrane, and then the VP3 core reinforces the membrane engagement by specifically binding PI3P through its P2 domain, additionally promoting PI3P accumulation.

 Significance Statement